Norwegian Armed Forces: Conscription

 Conscription was constitutionally established on 12 April 1907 with Kongeriket Norges Grunnlov § 119.

-Norway employs a weak form of mandatory military service for men and women.
-While 62,873 men and women were called in for the examination of persons liable for military service in 2010 (mandatory for men), 9,631 were conscripted.
-In practice recruits are not forced to serve, instead only those who are motivated are selected.
 In earlier times, up until at least the early 2000s, all men aged 19–44 were subject to mandatory service, with good reasons required to avoid becoming drafted.
+Norway currently employs a weak form of mandatory military service for men and women.
+For example, in 2010, while 62,873 men and women were called to be examined as persons eligible for military service (the examination being mandatory for men), only 9,631 were actually conscripted.
+In practice, not all recruits deemed eligible for conscription are forced to serve, with only those who are judged the most motivated actually being selected.

 Since 1985, women have been able to enlist for voluntary service as regular recruits.
 On 14 June 2013, the Norwegian Parliament voted to extend conscription to women.
 In 2015 conscription was extended to women making Norway the first NATO member and first European country to make national service compulsory for both men and women.
 In 2020, women made up one-third of new conscripts.

 There is a right of conscientious objection.

 Students of professional subjects (doctors, psychologists, pharmacists, dentists, etc.) may serve their conscription after completing a six weeks course, receiving lieutenant ranking when they begin their service.
 This arrangement is called Conscript Academic Officer (Norwegian: Vernepliktige akademikere (VA)).

 In 2020, the media said that "several soldiers said that they were informed about additional four months of service; the information was given after military service had started".